JudgmentLabs/judgeval/README.md

 ### Customizable Scorers Over Agent Behavior

 Judgeval's strongest suit is the full customization over the types of scorers you can run online monitoring with.
 No restrictions to only single-prompt LLM judges or prefab scorers - if you can express your scorer in python code, judgeval can monitor it!
+Under the hood, judgeval hosts your scorer in a virtualized secure container, enabling online monitoring for any scorer.

 ```python
 from judgeval.tracer import Tracer, wrap